Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    You should put the hostname specified or localhost in conf/agents.
 Thus, the newly added Agent can be killed by `stop-ssm.sh`.

    Please note that SSM dist package should be put under the same directory on the new Agent host as that on Smart Server.

+##  **Start Standby Smart Server for active SSM cluster (Optional)**

+   If you want to launch standby Smart Server while keeping SSM service active, you can run the following command on standby server or any other server.

+   `./bin/start-agent.sh [--host $hostname --config $config_dir --debug]`

+   `--host` allows user to specify the hostname of standby Smart Server.
+If it is not specified, localhost will be used.
+You can also specify multiple nodes, e.g., --host "node1 node2".

+   `--config` allows user to specify a config dir.
+There is no need to use this option if the default ${SSM_HOME}/conf is used.

+   `--debug` can be used to debug standby Smart Server, it is just useful for developers.

+   `--help` or `-h` shows the usage information.

+   You should put the hostname specified or localhost in conf/servers.
+Thus, the launched standby server can be killed by `stop-ssm.sh`.

 ## **Stop SSM server**